micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 ## Required hardware

-- Any NuttX supported board with at least the next characteristics:
+- Any NuttX supported board with at least these characteristics:
     - STM32 MCU.
     - RAM: 125 Kb.
     - Flash: 512 kb.